 95% of generative AI pilots fail7.
 IBM's CEO Study confirms: only 25% of AI initiatives deliver expected ROI, only 16% scale enterprise-wide8.
 The cause is organizational, not technical: culture, missing governance, disconnected workflows, poor data strategy8.

 At the supplier, one prototype had been built by the business unit in two days using vibe coding, at under EUR 500.
 It worked.
-What was missing: who maintains it after the pilot, who reviews the outputs, who carries liability when the AI misclassifies an invoice and a customer gets a wrong dunning letter?
+The same questions surface in every pilot-to-production transition: who maintains it after the pilot, who reviews the outputs, who carries liability when the AI misclassifies an invoice and a customer gets a wrong dunning letter?

 Green Zone: AI works independently